Advocating for cyberpeace

 Healthcare is under cyberattack.
 During one of the worst pandemics in history, cyberattacks are a direct threat to lives and health.
 Our Call to Governments appeals for the protection of medical and other healthcare facilities.

-Joint Letter of Experts on CRA and Vulnerability Disclosure
+Joint Letter on CRA and Vulnerability Disclosure

 Stéphane Duguin, our CEO, among dozens of global cybersecurity experts dedicated to improving the security of the online environment, urge EU policy makers to reconsider the vulnerability disclosure requirements under the proposed EU Cyber Resilience Act (CRA) in a joint letter.